ehernandez-xk/k8s-study/homework3/README.md

 kubectl apply -f daemonset/kube-daemonset-selector.yaml
 ```

-Remove the node's label to see if the daemonset remove the pod from that node
+Remove the node's label to see if the Daemonset removes the pod from that node

 ```bash
 kubectl label nodes minikube --overwrite ssd=false